-Companies who consistently create great content are not worried about sharing a competitor’s article because they are confident in the value they provide their readers through content creation and content curation and become that “go-to source of information” that filters out the noise on the Internet that has so much content.
+Companies who consistently create great content are not worried about sharing a competitor’s article.
+They are confident in the value they provide their readers through content creation and content curation.
+They become that “go-to source of information” that filters out the noise on the Internet that has so much content.
 Your company is now a media company so you need to report the stories.

 3. People already know your competitors

-By sharing and linking to your competitors’ content, you can control the conversation while looking confident in the fact that your brand has nothing to hide.
+Your clients or prospects most likely will ask industry analysts like Gartner and Forrester about your competitors or similar companies anyway.
+By sharing and linking to your competitors’ content, you can control the conversation.
+You’ll look confident in the fact that your brand has nothing to hide.

 4. It makes you more trustworthy and increases loyalty

 Building trust with your audience is built up over years.
 To keep earning that trust, you need to share and create valuable, relevant content daily.
-That way, your audience will keep coming back for more information and become loyal to your brand because you provide helpful and insightful information.
+That way, your audience will keep coming back for more information.
+They will become loyal to your brand because you provide helpful and insightful information.